-The Špičák (Eng.
-Sattelberg) does not tower over the neighbors in the vicinity with 723 m, but it offers an unusual perspective, as there are only a few mountains with a view in this region.
-Unfortunately the view towards Saxon and Bohemian Switzerland is blocked by vegetation.
-But the view of the Eastern Ore Mountains is magnificent and unusual.
-As a striking elevation right next to the motorway, the Špičák cannot be overlooked by passersby.
+At 723 m, Špičák does not tower above its neighbors in the immediate vicinity, but it does offer an unusual perspective, as there are few mountains with a view in this region.
+Unfortunately, the view towards Saxon and Bohemian Switzerland is obscured by vegetation.
+But the view into the Eastern Erzgebirge is magnificent and unusual.
+As a prominent elevation right next to the highway, the Špičák cannot be missed by passers-by.

-The lookout point is on the west of the two peaks, on basalt columns.
-The remains of a building that was an inn until 1945 can still be seen at the foot of the building.
+The viewpoint is located on the western of the two peaks, on basalt columns.
+At the foot of them, remains of a building can still be seen, which was an inn until 1945.

-There is a cave on the east side of the summit, but it is not easy to find.
+On the eastern side of the peak there is a cave, but it is not easy to find.